 An art panel made up of representatives from service users, staff, young people, carers, the University of Hertfordshire, and artists meet to select from the applications, creating a catalogue of art.
 The art collection includes over 500 pieces of art by over 100 artists.
 The collection comprises: paintings, prints, photography, poetry, drawings and collage, and can be seen in HPFT’s community hubs, inpatient areas, rehabilitation units and the Trust’s head offices in Hatfield.
 The art will be rotated around many of the buildings so people see a change.
 Feedback so far has been very positive from both contributing artists and areas displaying the artwork.

-Last year we held a public exhibition of some of the art at University of Hertfordshire and a further exhibition is planned for 2018.
+In recent years we have a public exhibition of some of the art at University of Hertfordshire and Campus West.
+Future exhibitions are planned.

 Feedback so far has been very positive from both contributing artists and areas displaying the artwork.